A Semi-Analytic Algorithm for Constructing Lower Dimensional Elliptic Tori in Planetary Systems: Formal Algorithm

-Finally, one can easily remark that each class of function is invariant with respect to a Poisson bracket with the generating function $\Dscr_2^{(r)}$, therefore:
+Finally, one can easily remark that each class of function is invariant with respect to a Poisson bracket with the generating function $\Dscr_2^{(r)}\,$.
+Hence we have

-By taking into account the relations (\ref{rel_classi_X2})--(\ref{rel_classi_D2}) about the classes of functions, the definition~(\ref{aggiusta_frequenze}) of the new frequencies vectors and by suitably ``reordering'' the Taylor--Fourier series, it is possible to ensure that also the expansion~(\ref{Ham^(r)}) satisfies the conditions~(A) and~(B), which have been stated at the beginning of the present section about the equation~(\ref{Ham^(r-1)}).
-Therefore, the whole normalization procedure, that has been here described for the $r$--th step can be iteratively repeated.
+By taking into account the relations (\ref{rel_classi_X2})--(\ref{rel_classi_D2}) among the classes of functions, the definition~(\ref{aggiusta_frequenze}) of the new frequencies vectors and by reordering the Taylor-Fourier series, it is possible to ensure that also the expansion~(\ref{Ham^(r)}) satisfies the conditions~(A) and~(B) which have been stated at the beginning of the present section.

+Thus the $r$-th step of the normalization procedure that we have described here can be iterated.

-\subsection{Some remarks about the convergence of the normalization algorithm}
+\subsection{Some Remarks about the Convergence of the Normalization Algorithm}

 We devote this section to an informal discussion of the relations between the normalization procedure for an elliptic torus, which is the subject of the present paper, and the Kolmogorov's algorithm for a torus of maximal dimension.
-Our aim is to bring into evidence, on one hand, the differences that make the case of an elliptic lower dimensional torus definitely more difficult and, on the other hand, the impact that these differences have on the explicit calculation.
+Our aim is to bring into evidence, on the one hand, the differences that make the case of an elliptic lower dimensional torus definitely more difficult and, on the other hand, the impact that these differences have on the explicit calculation.

-The main hypotheses of the classical KAM theorem are (a)~that the perturbation should be small enough and (b)~that a strong non-resonance condition must be satisfied by the frequencies of the unperturbed torus.
+The main hypotheses of Kolmogorov's theorem are (a)~that the perturbation should be small enough and (b)~that a strong non-resonance condition must be satisfied by the frequencies of the unperturbed torus.
 Both these conditions appear also in the proof of existence of elliptic tori, but the condition of non-resonance presents some critical peculiarities.